Kesariya Baalam Aavoni, Padharo Mhare Des..

 2. Pyaaz Kachori at Rawat Mishthan Bhandar

-Pyaaz Kachori is something that Rajasthani's specialise in and you can't let this one go.
+Pyaaz Kachori is a must-try when it comes to things to eat in Jaipur.
 Once you taste these high-on-calorie-but-even-higher-on-taste kachoris you won't be able to stop eating it.
 The most known place in Jaipur for this delectable item is Rawat Mishthan Bhandar.
 This is actually a restaurant but is more popular as a mithai shop.
 Apart from serving the pyaaz-kachori, they have almost 50 other varieties of sweets.
 You can also try the samosa, mirchi-vada, aloo bonda, dal kachori and every other thing that is basically a nightmare for people on a diet.
 Be assured you won't regret savouring these spicy Rajasthani dishes.

 3. Masala Chai at Gulab Ji Chaiwala